AincradOT/platform/docs/golden-path.md

 * centralise the organisation level decisions
 * give a single source of truth for environments and state
 * avoid every repo reinventing state backends, secrets and CI auth
-* make onboarding a new engineer a documentation exercise, not archaeology
+* maintain a consistent and well-documented infrastructure that can be managed by a single engineer

 !!! note
     If you are building a short lived prototype, this is optional.